SpootDev/PoeStat/README.md

 # Completed
 * Docker compose setup for Database, Nginx, Flask and server components
 * Shell code copied from MediaKraken for web components
-* Fetch and store all stash's from the API for all leagues
+* Fetch and store all stashes from the API for all leagues for market data
 * Fetch and store all account characters (name, class, passive, exp, etc)
 * Fetch stashes for specific account and league
 * Loaded database tables with items, essence, modifiers, etc (data from RePoE)